Jared Harper

-Jared Lamar Harper (born September 14, 1997) is an American professional basketball player for Valencia of the Spanish Liga ACB and the EuroLeague.
+Jared Lamar Harper (born September 14, 1997) is an American professional basketball player who plays for Hapoel Jerusalem of the Israeli Ligat HaAl and the EuroCup.
 He played college basketball for the Auburn Tigers where he was the starting point guard on the Tigers first ever Final Four team.

 Early life

 Harper began playing basketball with a Nerf hoop in his dining room.
 He also played baseball and the saxophone during his childhood.
 In basketball, Harper usually faced older opponents despite being undersized.
 He often trained with his younger brother Jalen under the guidance of his father Patrick Harper, former point guard for Elizabeth City State University in North Carolina.

 High school career

 Harper played basketball for Pebblebrook High School in Mableton, Georgia.
 As a junior in 2014–15, Harper averaged 21 points and seven assists per game and led Pebblebrook to a school-best 27–6 record.
 Pebblebrook finished the season as Georgia Class 6A runners-up after losing to Joseph Wheeler High School, a team featuring top recruit Jaylen Brown, in the state title game.
 In July 2015, Harper was named co-most valuable player (MVP) of the Nike Elite Youth Basketball League (EYBL) Peach Jam, scoring a 33 points and eight assists to help the Georgia Stars win the championship.
 In his senior season with Pebblebrook, he averaged 27 points, 10.1 assists, 5.7 rebounds and 3.7 steals, guiding his team to a 23–10 record and another Class 6A state championship appearance.
 Harper left high school as a two-time first-team All-State selection.
 He was a consensus four-star recruit in the 2016 class and committed to Auburn on March 19, 2015.
 His other NCAA Division I offers included Kansas State and Ole Miss.